dtn7/dtn7-rs/doc/getting-started.md

 #### Get global peer list

-To get a list of all known peers from all nodes issue the following command in the ssh session:
+To get a list of all known peers from all nodes issue the following command in the bash session:
 ```bash
 cea 'dtnquery peers | egrep "n[0-9].:" | cut -d \" -f 2 | sort'
 ```